 In such cases, evidence must be provided to AMSA that clearly shows the flag State administration has agreed to an exceptional delay specific to COVID-19 and that the ship has a plan that covers when the ship will be scheduled to be subject to the renewal survey and audits.

-We are extending the period to undertake docking inspections required by Chapter I of SOLAS and Marine Order 31 due the impact of COVID-19.
+We are extending the period to undertake docking surveys required by Chapter I of SOLAS and Marine Order 31 due the impact of COVID-19.
+Evidence must be provided that an extension is required due to COVID-19 and not due to inadequate planning.

 Where a vessel is in Class, the owner or operator should contact their classification society in the first instance.

-We are working with classification societies to develop a flexible approach to the timing of dockings, alternate means of inspections and measures to be put in place pending availability of a docking.
+We are working with classification societies to develop a flexible approach to the timing of dockings, alternate means of surveys and measures to be put in place pending availability of a docking.

 For vessels not in Class, owners and operators should contact AMSA directly at FSC@amsa.gov.au for advice.